 The new museum will have a strong educational vocation: it will be a place for active inquiry, for discussion and research, for lectures and seminars, and for an array of collaborative programs with educational institutions and with other museums. - His Highness the Aga Khan

 The opening of a new museum is an exceptional occasion.
-In the case of the Aga Khan Museum, it signals a new chapter in the history of museums in North America as the first dedicated to the arts of Islamic civilizations.
+In the case of the Aga Khan Museum, its opening in 2014 signalled a new chapter in the history of museums in North America as the first dedicated to the arts of Islamic civilizations.

 With its landmark building, designed by the Pritzker Prize–winning architect Fumihiko Maki, and its setting within the landscaped gardens of the Park, the Aga Khan Museum celebrates the arts in all forms.
 Visitors to the Museum are as likely to view our Permanent Collection as they are to visit one of our many temporary exhibitions, to listen to a performance in the auditorium, attend a class, study architecture, tour the gardens, or sample from the great cuisines of Turkey, Iran, North Africa, Central Asia and the Indian subcontinent.